acquia/moonshot/docs/mechanisms/deployment.md

 ```
 Parameters

-### asg | string
+### asg | string,array

-The logical name of the AutoScalingGroup to create and manage a Deployment
+The logical name of one or more Auto Scaling Groups to create and manage a Deployment
 Group for in CodeDeploy.

 ### role | string